devopness/devopness/docs/linked-resources/add-linked-resource.md

 1. Find the `Applications` card
 1. Click `View` in the `Applications` card to see a list of existing `Applications`
 1. Click `DETAILS` on the application you want to link a server
-1. On the upper-right corner of the application details view, click `...`
+1. On the upper-right corner of the application details view, click `SETTINGS`
 1. Use the drop-down menu to choose `Linked resources`
 1. On the upper-right corner of the `Linked resources` list, click `LINK TO`
 1. Use the drop-down menu to choose `Servers`